BrunoSantos88/Microsoft-MS-900-/Serviços/Defender/Office 365/README.md

 Any user that uses Microsoft 365 Apps or Teams when Safe Links protections are enabled.

+# Licenças

-# Office 365 E5, Microsoft 365 E5 Security e Microsoft 365 E5 incluem Microsoft Defender para licenças do Office P2 e Microsoft 365 Business Premium inclui Microsoft Defender para Office 365 licenças P1.
+- Office 365 E5, Microsoft 365 E5 Security e Microsoft 365 E5 incluem Microsoft Defender para licenças do Office P2 e Microsoft 365 Business Premium inclui Microsoft Defender para Office 365 licenças P1.